 Although overt acts of physical violence against LGBTI people appear to be declining, instances of prejudice related abuse and non-assaultive acts such as harassment and anti-gay slurs have either not declined or are increasing.
-The impact of these on health and wellbeing is articulated by the theory of minority stress.
+The impact of these on health and wellbeing is articulated by the theory of 'minority stress'.
 A growing number of researchers have identified minority stress as a key factor in poor health outcomes such as increased anxiety, depression, suicidality and substance misuse.

-A US based study, titled Discrimination and Mental Health Among Sexual Minority College Students, explored the relationship between sexual orientation; experiencing and witnessing hostility, such as verbal threats, incivility (e.g. dirty looks); heterosexist harassment (e.g. homophobic names) and moderate/high anxiety and depression symptoms among college students (Woodford et al. 2014, p.
+A US based study, titled Discrimination and Mental Health Among Sexual Minority College Students, explored the relationship between sexual orientation; experiencing and witnessing hostility, such as verbal threats and incivility (e.g. dirty looks); heterosexist harassment, such as homophobic name-calling and moderate/high anxiety and depression symptoms among college students (Woodford et al. 2014, p.
 142).